 As information became mobile and we all became connected, smart devices and IoT devices began to invade our homes and our lives.
 Websites would no longer be the only way to interact with the internet, and content for websites needed to be content available to other channels as well.

 As we seek to understand the differences between a content management system and a digital experience platform, the differences really are implied in the names.
 A CMS manages content while a DXP provides a customer experience.
-For instance, journey mapping is an experience capability, as is the 360-degree view of the customer (promised consistently by DXP vendors).
+For instance, journey mapping and optimization is an experience capability, as is the 360-degree view of the customer (promised consistently by DXP vendors).

 All DXPs manage content, but it wouldn’t be accurate to assume the content component of a DXP is identical to a CMS.
 To stand alone, a CMS necessarily must include features handled by other components of a DXP.
 Conversely, better DXPs employ the concept of composability which allows modularity and orchestration of the DXP components.
 Also, as you explore specific platforms, you’ll learn each vendor describes their solution with slightly different terminology to differentiate themselves from the competition.